• Skip to main content

 SIM cards shouldn’t sound like an unfamiliar term to you since they’ve been around for a while.
 Precisely, since the days of the first slightly-modern but still bulky phones, flip phones, and phones with a slider.
 Remember those?
 You should appreciate having an ultra-thin Samsung or Huawei Android device even more.
 First of all, if you aren’t tech savvy, let us clarify.
 SIM cards look like a small, thin rectangle made of plastic that used to be inserted into your phone.
-And when we say into – we mean taking the back cover off, usually removing the battery, and finally reaching a spot where you’d be able to insert it.
-Luckily, that practice has changed drastically, and we’ll tell you more about it after we explain what is a SIM card, in fact.

 First of all, even though many of us don’t know, and don’t really need to know, SIM stands for Subscriber Identity Module.
 You’ll find why exactly it has that name in just a second.
 A SIM card is mandatory if you’d like to contact your friends via a text or multimedia message, as well as call them and leave voicemails.
 It allows you to have a phone number that’s personalized to you, and people you share it with can get in touch with you.
-Apart from that, it can hold a limited amount of data, since it’s limited to about 64KB of memory which is actually more than it looks.
-SIM card essentially connects you to a network of signal-carrier towers in your city/village.
-Since the towers are everywhere and on a standardized distance, you’ll have a maximum signal unless you’re somewhere desolate.

 Can I use my SIM card with other smartphones?

 The card allows you to save people’s names, home, work, and mobile numbers, as well as their e-mails instead of using your phone’s memory for that.
 If anything happens to your device, or your screen gets cracked, by transferring your SIM card to another phone you’ll quickly find your contacts are intact, and you won’t have to deal with awkward conversations.
-That’s a saving grace if you’re in a tight spot, but your phone’s battery juice is all drained up.
-Just transfer it to a friend’s phone, and you can put your Mom or Dad’s mind at ease.

 Is SIM card necessary for the phone to work?

-can a phone function without it?
+Is the SIM card actually necessary?
+Can a phone function without it?
 The answer depends on what exactly do you want from your phone.
 If it’s accessing internal or external (SD card) memory, or even connect to your home wireless Internet, then yes, you’ll have no problem with that.
 Same goes for playing mobile phone games and other multimedia that requires no phone number confirmation to provide service.
-However, if you thought that having no SIM card can still enable services like Viber of WhatsApp to work via the Internet, you were wrong.
-They require your phone number to register your account, and the account is tied to the phone number after that.

 While SIM cards are in use for a long time, it doesn’t mean they didn’t go through a process of overhaul and upgrade.
 The biggest change, definitely, is the size.
 In the past, mini-SIM cards were the norm and were inserted in a way we mentioned above.
 But with a tendency to make things in a smartphone, and the phone itself, thinner, lighter and sometimes smaller – new forms arose.